eitansela/eitans-sagemaker-examples/catboost_bring_your_own/container/ReadMe.md

 # Bring-your-own Algorithm Sample

 This example shows how to package an algorithm for use with SageMaker.
-We have chosen a simple [scikit-learn][skl] implementation of decision trees to illustrate the procedure.
+We have chosen a simple [CatBoost][catboost] implementation of decision trees to illustrate the procedure.

 SageMaker supports two execution modes: _training_ where the algorithm uses input data to train a new model and _serving_ where the algorithm accepts HTTP requests and uses the previously trained model to do an inference (also called "scoring", "prediction", or "transformation").